Helpful feeding information for your preschooler

 Children and adolescents need at least 60 minutes of moderate to vigorous physical

-activity on most days to have good health and fitness and for healthy weight during
+activity on most days for good health and fitness and for healthy weight during growth.

 To prevent dehydration, encourage children to drink fluid regularly during physical